 In the fourth phase of the Design Thinking method, you transform your designs from the third stage into prototypes.
 A prototype is a scaled-down variant of a new product or service — be it a basic cardboard model or a more engaging bitmap picture.
 It emphasizes creativity and provides an impetus to improve by doing so.
 Here, the team can generate a range of scaled-down iterations of the development project or attributes embedded inside it centered on the shortlist described during the third stage.
 It is necessary to remember that this step is not about reinforcing finished concepts but about enhancing, re-examining, or dismissing ideas generated in the preceding steps on the grounds of the user interface.

 Try Savah Prototyping Platform

 Transform static screens into attractive prototypes

 The fifth and final step is a process of iteration.
 Here, the team checks the designs produced in the fourth step to see how well they fix the issue found throughout steps one and two.
-The outcomes created during this step should be used to make significant changes and modifications, and also to reframe issues and perhaps to update the perception of the users concerned.
-The findings produced during this step are also used to reevaluate one or more issues, terms of usage, what and how people perceive, respond and feel, and empathize.
-During this process, changes and adjustments are considered in order to rule out alternative approaches so as to obtain a good, general understanding of the system and its users.
+The outcomes created during this step should be used to make significant changes and modifications, reframe problems, and perhaps update the users' perceptions.
+The findings produced during this step are also used to reevaluate issues, terms of usage, what and how people perceive, respond and feel, and empathize.
+Changes and adjustments are considered during this process to rule out alternative approaches to obtain a good, general understanding of the system and its users.
 The team can continue working on this step once they have the outcome they require.